 Frequently Asked Questions

-Starting therapy often raises questions—about how it works, what to expect, and whether it will help.
+Starting therapy often raises questions about how it works, what to expect, and whether it will help.
 Below are some of the questions we hear most often.

 Does depth-oriented therapy work?

 Yes.
-Research consistently shows that psychotherapy is effective, and that approaches which explore underlying emotions, relationships, and unconscious patterns—often called depth-oriented or psychodynamic therapy—lead to meaningful and lasting change.
+Research consistently shows that psychotherapy is effective, and that approaches which explore underlying emotions, relationships, and unconscious patterns, often called depth-oriented or psychodynamic therapy, lead to meaningful and lasting change.

 A widely cited review by Jonathan Shedler (2010) found that people in psychodynamic therapy not only experienced significant improvement during treatment, but that gains often continued after therapy ended, as individuals kept growing on their own.
+Other research has found depth-oriented therapy to be at least as effective as other approaches for common concerns like depression and anxiety, and in many cases more effective over the long term.

-In other words, this kind of therapy is not insight for insight’s sake—it supports real, measurable, and durable change.
+In other words, this kind of therapy is not insight for insight's sake.
+It supports real, measurable, and durable change.

 What makes therapy a worthwhile investment?